Yogita15/PlaywrightDemo/README.md

 **Pre-requisites**
 Before running the tests, ensure the following are installed :
-Node.js (v16 or higher),
+Node.js (v16 or higher)
 npm (comes with Node.js)